Why Do My Dogs Ears Smell?

 Does a Smelly Ear Mean Infection?

-Most dogs will suffer from ear infections now and again, and even puppies ears stink on occasion.
-Read “What Causes a Dog’s Ears to Smell” for expert tips on dog ear smells and proper method for ear cleansing.
-Keeping your dog’s ears clean and checking them regularly can help prevent serious infections.
+Most dogs will suffer from ear infections now and again, and even puppy ears stink on occasion.
+Keeping your dog's ears clean and checking them regularly can help prevent serious infections.
 Always consult with your vet if your dog has smelly ears.

-It is possible to have stinky dog ears with no infection present.
+However, it's also possible to have stinky dog ears with no infection present.
 This is usually caused by allergies.
-Some allergies give the ears a sweet caramel type of odor or a smell similar to rancid cheese if the allergies develop into a bacterial infection.
+Some allergies give the ears a sweet caramel type of odour or a smell similar to rancid cheese if the allergies develop into a bacterial infection.

 Ear mites cause extreme itchiness that causes the dog to scratch the area a lot.
 There may be a buildup of black debris in the ear that smells like old trash but not necessary like rotting food or other bacterial smell.